runwayproject/protocol/README.md

 - Malicious servers that attempt to learn information about conversations and participants
 - Network adversaries that attempt to intercept and analyze messages
-- Infrastructure operators that may be compelled to provide access to the server
+- Infrastructure operators that may be compelled to provide access to the server The protocol does not aim to protect against traffic analysis by a global passive adversary.
 ### 9.2 Goals
 - Confidentiality against server and network attackers
 - Minimal metadata exposure